Jam City is setting up a Toronto shop by buying Bingo Pop from Uken Games

 “We are so proud to be continuing Jam City’s rapid global expansion with the acquisition of one of the most popular bingo titles, and its highly talented team,” said Chris DeWolfe, co-founder and CEO of Jam City, in a statement.
 “This acquisition provides Jam City with access to leading creative talent in one of the fastest growing and most exciting tech markets in the world.
 We look forward to working with the talented Jam City team in Toronto as we supercharge the live operations of Bingo Pop and develop innovative new titles and mobile entertainment experiences.”

-Founded in Los Angeles in 2009 by DeWolfe, who previously helped create and launch MySpace, and 20th Century Fox exec Josh Yguado, Jam City rose to prominence on the back of its Cookie Jame and Panda Pop games.
-Now, the company has expanded through licensing deals with Harry Potter, Family Guy, Marvel, and now Disney.
-Jam City has offices in Los Angeles, San Francisco, San Diego, Bogota, and Buenos Aires.
+Founded in Los Angeles in 2009 by DeWolfe, who previously helped create and launch Myspace, and 20th Century Fox exec Josh Yguado, Jam City rose to prominence on the back of its Cookie Jam and Panda Pop games.
+Now, the company has expanded through licensing deals with Harry Potter, Family Guy, Marvel and now Disney.
+Jam City has offices in Los Angeles, San Francisco, San Diego, Bogota and Buenos Aires.